Alberta Certified Weed Free Forage Program Overview

 The AISC is thrilled to have received funding from the Canadian Agriculture Partnership to help promote and revitalize this important program.
 It is our intention to work with producers, municipalities, and the province to facilitate, promote and revitalize the Alberta Certified Weed Free Forage program resulting in more weed-free forage on the market in Alberta.

 If you are a producer interested in having your forage certified weed-free, your field doesn't have to be completely weed-free!
 Weed Free Forage Inspectors have the authority to certify portions of fields or even fields with weeds present, provided that no invasive plant propagules will enter the baled forage.
-Inspections must be conducted within ten days of cutting, if the crop is not cut within ten days of cutting, a new inspection must be conducted to certify the forage as weed-free.
+Inspections must be conducted within ten days maximum prior to cutting, if the crop is not cut within that timeline, a new inspection must be conducted to certify the forage as weed-free.
 More questions?
 Check out our weed-free forage rack card with more details!
 Participating municipalities are listed below.
 If your municipality is not listed, please contact your municipal office to see if they will consider participating or contact the AISC and we will try to assist!

 If you are a municipal Weed Inspector and are interested in becoming a certified weed free forage inspector contact the AISC (587 999 0954) for information.

 If you are interested in purchasing Certified Weed Free Forage, see below for a list of producers or contact the AISC (587 999 0954).